jnieuwenhuijzen/team-dao/README.md

 ganache-cli
 ```

-Start the tests in the earlier terminal as follows:
+Start the tests in another terminal as follows:

 ```
 truffle test
 ```

-If you want to use a fixed mnemonic later on in the frontend, place the mnemonic 12 words in a file `.mnemonic` in this directory.
-This is not mandatory but for convenience if you want to test with Metamask.
+If you want to use a fixed mnemonic later on in the frontend, place the mnemonic 12 words in a file `.mnemonic` in the current directory.
+This is not mandatory but for convenience if you want to test locally with Metamask.

 ### frontend